Elmer Smith (baseball): Later career (1924–1932)

 On January 7, 1924, the Yankees traded Smith, a player to be named later, along with $50,000 ($ in current dollar terms) to the Louisville Colonels for Earle Combs In 1924, Smith hit .334 with 28 home runs for Louisville.
 The Cincinnati Reds acquired Smith from Louisville before the 1925 season.
 Smith played in 96 games for Cincinnati and tied with Edd Roush for the team lead for home runs with eight.

 After the 1925 season, the Reds sold Smith to the Portland Beavers of the Pacific Coast League (PCL).
 Smith led the PCL in home runs with 46 in 1926 and with 40 in 1927.
 He played for Portland into the 1928 season, when they sold him to the Hollywood Stars in September 1928.
 After the 1928 season, the Stars sold Smith to Louisville.
 Smith played for Louisville in 1929.
 He began the 1930 season with the Buffalo Bisons of the International League, and in May was traded to the Minneapolis Millers of the American Association for Hack Miller.
 He opened the 1931 season with Minneapolis, but was released in April.
 In May, he played for the New Orleans Pelicans of the Southern Association, and he joined the Springfield Senators in the Illinois–Indiana–Iowa League in June.
 Smith played for the Fort Wayne Chiefs of the Central League in 1932.

 In his major league career, Smith had a .276 batting average, 70 home runs, and 540 RBIs.

 Personal life

 Smith married Ruth (née Hanrath) in 1921.

 After his baseball career, Smith worked for the Cleveland Trencher Company, an engineering firm, until 1959.
 He and his wife retired to Shaker Heights, Ohio, her hometown.
 They moved to Columbia, Kentucky, in the 1970s.

-Smith died in Columbia on August 3, 1984, a month before his 92nd birthday.
+Smith died in Columbia on August 3, 1984, at age 91.

 In 2011, Smith was inducted into the PCL Hall of Fame.